InterLinked1/phreakscript/README.md

 For a guided, interactive installation, you can also run `phreaknet wizard`.
 The wizard will determine what installation options are best for you, based on your preferences.

-PhreakScript must be run as root, even if Asterisk does not run as root.
+PhreakScript must be run as root, even if Asterisk will not be installed to run as root.

-PhreakScript is primarily supported on Debian-based Linux systems.
-Support has also been added for FreeBSD.
-Pull requests to add support for other Linux distros or BSD are welcome.
+PhreakScript is primarily supported on Debian-based Linux systems, and DAHDI and Asterisk are best supported on these platforms.
+Limited support is available for other Linux distros (Fedora, RHEL, Rocky Linux, SUSE, Arch Linux, etc.).
+Extremely limited support exists for FreeBSD, and BSDs (and UNIX in general) are not recommended for running Asterisk/DAHDI - use Linux instead if possible.

 ### License